 Grand Islander Center is a large nursing home located in Middletown, Rhode Island.
-With an overall rating of B+, this facility should work for most people.
-In fact, this facility is one of the top 50 facilities in Rhode Island.
-This nursing home's strong profile was highlighted by its inspection score, which you can find in the next section.
+With an overall rating of C, this is likely a middle of the pack nursing home.
+Based on our analysis, this nursing home ought to meet the needs of many people.
+One of the better aspects of this nursing home's report card is its impressive short-term care score, which you can find in the next section.

 Grand Islander Center